FDA Approved New Genius 3D Mammography Exam That Improves Cancer Detection, Reduces Patient Anxiety

 MT: What made you choose this path of science?

-SF: I really enjoy working with women, and I feel that as a physician I can really make a difference, and it sounds corny but save lives.
+SF: I really enjoy working with women, and I feel that as a physician, I can really make a difference, and it sounds corny but save lives.

 MT: Can you please tell me a little bit about your background?